lguez/NetCDF95/docs/Detailed_content/improvements.md

 of each NetCDF95 procedure.
 We will label each NetCDF95 procedure with one of the following four (mutually exclusive) mnemonics:

-basic change
+## Basic change

-: Means that there is a corresponding procedure in the Fortran 90 interface and only the following three changes have been made:
+Means that there is a corresponding procedure in the Fortran 90 interface and only the following three changes have been made:

 -   change of the name of the procedure, `nf95_` instead of `nf90_`;